segmentio/segment-docs/src/unify/linked-profiles/linked-events.md

 > success ""
 > Linked Events uses Segment's [Reverse ETL](/docs/connections/reverse-etl/) infrastructure for pulling in data from your warehouse.

 To get started, you'll need to connect a data warehouse.
-Linked Events supports [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/) and [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/) data warehouses.
+Linked Events supports [BigQuery](/docs/unify/linked-profiles/setup-guides/bigquery/), [Snowflake](/docs/unify/linked-profiles/setup-guides/snowflake/), and [Redshift](/docs/unify/linked-profiles/setup-guides/redshift-setup/) data warehouses.

 1. Navigate to **Unify > Data graph** and click **Add warehouse**.
-2. Select a warehouse to connect from the [supported warehouse Destinations](#supported-warehouse-destinations).
+2. Select a warehouse to connect from the [supported data warehouses](#supported-data-warehouses).
 3. [Connect your warehouse](#connect-your-warehouse).
 3. Click **Test Connection** to be sure your warehouse is connected.
 4. After a successful test, click **Save**.